OceanVision/ocean/ocean_don_corleone/README.md

 ### Stoping

 Hit ctrl+C , run_node.py should terminate the responsibilities and deregister.
+(Not implemented yet)

 ### Administrating

-Go to <master>:8881  , and you should see webservice with intuitive UI for administrating Ocean.
+Go to <master>:8882 (or 8881 if run by python ocean_don_corleone.py), and you should see webservice with intuitive UI for administrating Ocean.